eMahtab/delete-node-in-a-linked-list/README.md

 }
 ```
 ### Important :
-We are given that, we won't be deleting tail node.
-So there will be atleast 2 nodes in the linked list, which means `node.next` will not be null.
+We are given that initially there will be at least 2 nodes in the linked list, and we won't be deleting tail node.
+Which means `node.next` will not be null.

 # References :
 https://leetcode.com/articles/delete-node-linked-list